Clooos/Bubble-Card/README.md

 ![readme-empty-column](https://github.com/Clooos/Bubble-Card/assets/36499953/a97fa8df-8360-4613-8bb7-e8a269cb1913)

 This card is here to fill an empty column.
 This is useful if you have an `horizontal-stack` in your pop-up with only one card.
-Take a look at the bottom right corner of this screenshot to (don't) see it.
+Take a look at the bottom right corner of this screenshot to (not) see it.

 ### Empty column options